 The 2026 tax environment brings changes to bonus depreciation but leaves IDCs and depletion intact.
-Here is what qualified investors need to know.
+Here's what qualified investors need to know.

 The big story for 2026: IDC deductions under IRC Section 263(c) remain 100% deductible in year one.
 No phase-down.
 No sunset.
 Congress has preserved this incentive since the 1910s, and there's no legislation currently threatening it.
 For working interest investors, this is the most important line item on your tax return.